dotnet-foundation/website/input/blog/posts/net-foundation-july-august-2020-update.md

 #### Documentation project

-We’re grateful to have [Sean Killeen](https://seankilleen.com/) join us as lead of the documentation project.
+We're grateful to have [Sean Killeen](https://seankilleen.com/) join us as lead of the documentation project.
 He put in a lot of effort to modernize the NUnit documentation, to great effect as you can see at [https://docs.nunit.org](https://docs.nunit.org)!
 The docs are now built with docfx.
 They are integrated with the website, have full-text search, and have edit links on each page where you can submit a PR easily.
 We look forward to seeing [your suggestions and contributions](https://github.com/nunit/docs)!

 #### NUnit VSTest adapter